Improvement Practitioner (Level 4)

 - Project report, presentation & questioning – to holistically assess knowledge, skills and behaviours (KSBs) in the standard

 - Professional discussion underpinned by log – to holistically assess KSBs across the standard.

-- taking place within the apprentice’s normal working hours (paid hours excluding overtime)
+- Taking place within the apprentice’s normal paid working hours (excluding overtime)

-- if it’s English or maths, it is above level 2.
+- If it’s English or maths, is above level 2.